Don't Throw Anything Away with Pausable Downloads

 Just because we want to resume a cancelled download does not mean that we can.
 For resumption to be possible, we need the following to be true:

-If all of the above is true then congratulations you are ready for the rest of this article; if the above isn't true, then you have some work to do before you can implement the below solution.
+If all of the above is true, then congratulations, you are ready for the rest of this post; if the above isn't true, then you have some work to do before you can implement the solution below.

 Our media download layer has 5 primary responsibilities: